 Neural Machine Translation has arguably reached human-level performance.
 But, effective training of these systems is strongly dependent on the availability of a large amount of parallel text.
 Because of which supervised techniques have not been so successful in low resource language pairs.
 Unsupervised Machine Translation requires only monolingual corpora and is a viable alternative in… Continue reading How can Unsupervised Neural Machine Translation Work?

-Training a machine learning algorithm requires carefully selecting hyper-parameters.
-But with neural networks, this can easily go out of control with so many things to tune.
-Besides, the optimal values of these parameters vary from one dataset to another.
-Leslie N. Smith in his paper - A Disciplined Approach to Neural Network Hyper-Parameters: Part 1 -… Continue reading A Disciplined Approach to Neural Network Hyper-Parameters: Learning Rate, Batch Size, Momentum, and Weight Decay – Paper Dissected
+Training a neural network requires carefully selecting hyper-parameters.
+The optimal parameters vary from one dataset to another.
+With so many things to tune, this can easily go out of control.
+Leslie N. Smith in his paper - A Disciplined Approach to Neural Network Hyper-Parameters: Part 1 - Learning Rate, Batch Size, Momentum, and Weight Decay discusses several efficient… Continue reading A Disciplined Approach to Neural Network Hyper-Parameters – Paper Dissected

 The AWD-LSTM has been dominating the state-of-the-art language modeling.
 All the top research papers on word-level models incorporate AWD-LSTMs.
 And it has shown great results on character-level models as well (Source).
 In this blog post, I go through the research paper - Regularizing and Optimizing LSTM Language Models that introduced the AWD-LSTM and try to explain… Continue reading What makes the AWD-LSTM great?